First, have you completed the following?

-- RECEIVE RAN (Registration Access Number)
+- FOUND the email with your RAN (Registration Access Number) in your UNCA email?

-- REVIEW what courses you need in GradPlan
+- REVIEW what courses you need in GradPlan (see part 2 below for detailed how-to)

 **Follow us on Instagram!
 We post academic information during the year with important how-to’s, policies and other helpful information for student success: @unca_asc**